Substra/substra-tools/README.md

 # substratools

+Python package with:
-Tools for users of the Substra Platform
+- base class for algo submitted on the Substra Platform (`SubstraModel`)

+[Dockerfile](./Dockerfile) is the the dockerfile to build the base image for algo submission.